 Over 8 weeks in this online course, you will find inspiration in photographing places whether they are near or far from home.
 You will increase your awareness of the millions of tiny details that combine to form the unique personality of a place.
 You will form your own Sense of Place, building a photography practice that will improve your capture regardless of location.
 Whether you seek to capture the allure of exotic locales or your everyday environment with artistry, you will discover increased gratitude for the places you encounter.

-- This class costs $89 and your eight weeks begins as soon as you register and confirm your subscription via email.
+- This is On Demand and your eight weeks begins as soon as you register and confirm your subscription via email.

 - Register here: